sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day1/index.md

 instructor at the location, but unfortunately, they were in the middle of renovations, so classes were cancelled for the day.

-{{< figure
-      src="./images/pererra.jpg"
-      link="./images/pererra.jpg"
-      target="_blank"
+{{<figure
+  src="images/pererra.jpg"
   title="Mr. Pererra and a few of his students at STAT Campo de Ourique" caption="The plaque in the background is from when the then Grand Master Candidate M.K.
 Lee visited for the grand opening of the school."
 >}}

 Luckily, STAT has multiple locations, and another location (Restelo) was open,